bitbeans/SimpleDnsCrypt/README.md

 The MSI package and the SimpleDnsCrypt.exe are signed via a *COMODO RSA Code Signing CA*.
 The files are signed under the name: *EAM Experience Area Münsingen GmbH*

-You also can verify the MSI package with [minisign](https://jedisct1.github.io/minisign/).
+You also can verify the MSI packages with [minisign](https://jedisct1.github.io/minisign/).
-The minisign [signature](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.4.2/SimpleDNSCrypt.msi.minisig) can be verified with the following command:
+The minisign signatures [x86](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.4.3/SimpleDNSCrypt.msi.minisig) and [x64](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.4.3/SimpleDNSCrypt64.msi.minisig) can be verified with the following command:

 	minisign -Vm SimpleDNSCrypt.msi -P RWTSM+4BNNvkZPNkHgE88ETlhWa+0HDzU5CN8TvbyvmhVUcr6aQXfssV